The Period of Study: 585 BCE - 529 CE

 Philosophy and the History of Philosophy

-Because the history of philosophy is an inquiry into what historical philosophers thought about certain things and why they had these thoughts, it is not an attempt to understand what is true or false with respect to certain philosophical problems.
+Because the history of philosophy is an inquiry into what past philosophers thought and why they had these thoughts, it is not an attempt to solve philosophical problems.
 Nevertheless, it should not be supposed that the history of philosophy can proceed without knowledge of philosophy.
 It is necessary to understand the discipline to understand its history.
 Just as it is necessary to understand, say, mathematics to understand its history, it is necessary to understand philosophy to understand the history of philosophy.
 In part, this why historians of philosophy study philosophy and why classes in the history of philosophy are typically listed as classes in philosophy in most colleges and universities.

 Greek Language and Culture

 For most research in ancient Greek philosophy, it is necessary to know the ancient languages.
 To do well in this course, this knowledge is not necessary.
 I do sometimes mention Greek words and phrases and talk about their meanings.
 Some of these words will sound like and have etymological connections to English words.

 Mycenaean Greek is the most ancient attested form of the written Greek language.
 It is preserved in inscriptions in what is called Linear B, a form of the Greek language that was deciphered only in 1952.
-The Mycenaean civilization collapsed in about the 12th century.
+The Mycenaean civilization collapsed in about the 12th century BCE.
 Literacy was lost.
 Eventually, though, the Greeks relearned how to write.
-This time, however, instead of using the Linear B script used by the Mycenaeans, they adopted in the 8th century the alphabet used by the Phoenicians.
-(The Greek historian Herodotus, who lived during the 5th century and was a contemporary of Socrates, called the Greek letters "Phoenician letters" (φοινικήια γράμματα).)
+This time, however, instead of using the Linear B script used by the Mycenaeans, they adopted in the 8th century BCE the alphabet used by the Phoenicians.
+(The Greek historian Herodotus, who was a contemporary of Socrates (5th century BCE), called the Greek letters "Phoenician letters" (φοινικήια γράμματα).)